 Statement from John Sellards

-“I have a fairly clear recollection of events on 7 November 1918.
+Sellards wrote: “I have a fairly clear recollection of events on 7 November 1918.
 I went with Mr. Howard to the office of the ‘Dépêche’ (the local newspaper in Brest), then back to your Headquarters.
 Putting his message through the office of the censor was handled by Howard.
 As I recall it none of us knew it at your Headquarters that the message had actually been sent until Mr. Howard came slinking back again filled with misgivings because he began to wonder if he had acted too hastily.
 It has always seemed to me that Mr. Howard distorts his version of what happened that day in Brest.”
-1A viii)
+A1.11

 Comments on the 8 November 1918 reports from Edward House and Ambassador Sharp to Secretary of State Lansing